Whilst the process around becoming a parent is often thought of as being a magical time, unfortunately for some, it’s not always the case.

 Not all pregnancies were created equal.

-Complications or experiences outside your control, whether it’s the birthing person, baby or both, can have a lasting impact.
+Complications or experiences outside your control, whether it’s with the birthing person, baby or both, can have a lasting impact.

 There are many ways you might have experienced distressing or traumatic experiences during the birth of your baby.
 All of which are valid.